 2016 was also the year that Google began moving to “mobile-first indexing.”
 This means that the first version of your website the web crawlers see is your mobile website.
 If your site does not work well on mobile or tablet, or it loads slowly or lacks content, you will lose ranking, even if your desktop website is comprehensive and lightning-fast.

 Again, this plays into search engines’ desire for content customers.
-If their top-ranked site opens in a clunky desktop version when the user performs a mobile search, the user will begin to trust the search engine less.
+If their top-ranked site opens in a clunky desktop version when the user performs a mobile search, the user will trust the search engine less.
 Authority and relevance, once again.

 If not properly done, when a user clicks on a link they may see nothing – a 404 page.
 This is clearly a bad user experience.